top of page

 Is Spray Foam Insulation fire rated?

 One of the most common questions from those considering spray foam insulation for their residential or commercial projects is about its fire safety.
-The answer is clear: yes, spray foam insulation is fire rated to Australian standards and rigorously tested under AS1530.3.
+The answer is clear: yes, spray foam insulation is fire rated to Australian standards and tested under AS1530.3.
+This of course varies and is dependant on the product being specified.

 Understanding Spray Foam Insulation

 Spray foam products vary in chemical compositions, with most containing fire retardants.
 However, their effectiveness can differ significantly.
-Among the top-performing foams in Australia, in terms of fire safety, is the product we frequently use—Rigid 3_34 or AUSFOAM 30.
-This is a closed-cell '2 pound' foam infused with fire retardant additives, tested to AS1530.3, and independently verified by CSIRO to achieve a group classification of 2.
+Among the top-performing foams in Australia, in terms of fire safety, is a closed-cell '2 pound' foam infused with a fire retardant, tested to AS1530.3, with a group classification of 2.

 Non-Technical Description of Fire Performance